 That’s why we spoke to five product managers and asked the most common questions about their roles.
 Note that any opinions expressed beyond this point are solely those of the product managers and aren’t necessarily representative of the organizations they work for.

 This is the first post in a series all about product managers.
 The second post is all about product management certifications, and whether they’re essential.
+The third post covers product management skills, both essential and overrated.
+The fourth post is about how you can get your first product manager job.

 What are common product manager responsibilities?